arpan65/arpan65/README.md

 Hi, my name is **Arpan** and I am a **Tech Professional/Consultant** based in Kolkata, India.

-I help Companies developing scalable data and Integration solutions using AWS cloud computing services, with 5+ years experience in the P&C Insurance and Document Intelligence sector.
+I help companies develop scalable data and Integration solutions using AWS cloud computing services, with 6+ years of experience in the P&C Insurance and Document Intelligence sector.

 I am an AWS Certified Machine Learning Specialist, Developer associate and Duckcreek Certified Claims Configurator.